 Termination for Cause.
 In the event of a material breach by XISP-Inc. of its obligations under this Agreement, and if after having been given written notice of the same by Customer, XISP-Inc. fails to cure such material breach within ninety (90) days of receipt of such notice, Customer shall have the right to obtain a refund of all payments made under this Agreement in connection with the affected XISP-Inc. Services, such right to be elected by Customer in writing and within thirty (30) days following the conclusion of such ninety (90) day period.

 Termination for Mission Delay.
-In the event that XISP-Inc. fails to pass CDR by _____[date], or the Launch is delayed past ______ [date], Customer shall have the right to Terminate this Agreement and XISP-Inc. agrees to refund ninety percent (90%) of all money paid by Customer up to the date of Termination.
+In the event that XISP-Inc. fails to pass CDR by [ January 1, 2022], Customer shall have the right to Terminate this Agreement and XISP-Inc. agrees to refund fifty percent (50%) of all money paid by Customer up to the date of Termination.

+In the event that the Launch is delayed past [January 1, 2023], Customer shall have the right to Terminate this Agreement and XISP-Inc. agrees to refund fifty percent (50%) of all money paid by Customer up to the date of Termination.

 XISP-Inc.’s Right to Terminate.